 Basic loss per share is computed by dividing our net loss by the weighted average number of shares outstanding during the period.
 For diluted earnings per share, the dilutive impact of stock options and warrants is determined by applying the "treasury stock" method.
-The dilutive impact of the 2033 Senior Notes and 2023 Convertible Notes has been considered using the "if converted" method.
+The dilutive impact of the 2033 Senior Notes and 2023 Convertible Notes (each, as defined herein) has been considered using the "if converted" method.
 In the periods in which their effect would be antidilutive, no effect has been given to outstanding options, warrants or the potentially dilutive shares issuable pursuant to the 2033 Senior Notes and 2023 Convertible Notes (discussed in Note 6) in the dilutive computation.
+The following table sets forth the computation of basic and diluted loss per share: